U01234567/course-overview-cis-tilburg/README.md

 # Course Overview CIS (Tilburg University)

 Interactive, mobile-first visual of all MSc Communication and Information Sciences (CIS) courses (Tilburg University).
 Explore by Track or Block, filter by theme or individual courses, and tap hexagons for details.
-Includes a short guided tour for users and print/export.
+Includes a short guided tour for users and export of their tailored course overview.

 # Who this is for